jj5/kickass-crypto/README.md

 When you rotate your round-trip and at-rest keys you need to make sure they are synchronized across all of your web servers.

-I intend to implement some facilities to help with key deployment, and config file editing but those facilities are not done yet.
+I intend to implement some facilities to help with key deployment and config file editing but those facilities are not done yet.

 ## Data in motion